AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 ---
 title: Create New Recommendation
-description: Learn how to create a Product Recommendation unit.
+description: Learn how to create a product recommendation unit.
 ---
 # Create New Recommendation